mlabuda2/nf-tower-docs/docs/faqs.md

 Runs will fail if your Nextflow script or Nextflow config contain illegal characters (such as emojis or other non-UTF8 characters).
 Validate your script and config files for any illegal characters before atttempting to run again.

+**<p data-question>Q: What does it mean when a Nextflow script fails to run due to exceeding the 64KiB limit on Unicode code points? </p>**

+This means that the script is too large and has exceeded the maximum size that can be executed by Nextflow.

+**<p data-question>Q: How can I check if my Nextflow script exceeds the 64KiB limit on Unicode code points? </p>**

+You can use the ls -llh command to check the size of your script in bytes.
+If the size is greater than 65,535 bytes, then the script exceeds the limit and will fail to run.

+**<p data-question>Q: How can I reduce the size of my Nextflow script to enable it to be run? </p>**

+There are several ways to reduce the size of your script:

+1. Remove any unnecessary code or comments from the script.
+2. For processes with long script bodies, move the script body into a separate script file in the bin directory of your pipeline.
+3. If you are using DSL2, move each function, process, and workflow definition into it's own script and include these scripts as modules in your main script.

 ### Nextflow Launcher

 **<p data-question>Q: There are several nf-launcher images available in the [Seqera image registry](https://quay.io/repository/seqeralabs/nf-launcher?tab=tags).
 How can I tell which one is most appropriate for my implementation?</p>**